-The council has a policy to recognise situations where an employee takes on more responsibility on a temporary basis; this is often as a cost saving measure when there is a vacancy, maternity leave etc. In 2015/16 there were fourteen people in receipt of Honoraria during the year and by the end of March this had reduced to six, this is half of the previous year.
+The council has a policy to recognise situations where an employee takes on more responsibility on a temporary basis; this is often as a cost saving measure when there is a vacancy, maternity leave etc. In 2016/17 there were sixteen people in receipt of Honoraria during the year and by the end of March this had reduced to nine staff.